Sayan-404/pokerEconomics/README.md

 ## Disclaimer

-This repository is part of ongoing academic research.
+This repository is part of an ongoing academic research project.
 The source code for [PokerHandEvaluator](https://github.com/HenryRLee/PokerHandEvaluator) used in this repository is governed by its respective license.
 All rights are reserved for the remaining source code.

 ---

 ## The Model

-This repository implements a stochastic game-theoretic model of human behavior in an incomplete information game (poker).
-The behavior modeled is non-deterministic, yet not entirely random, tending toward specific trends over the long term.
-A truncated normal distribution is utilized to simulate this behavior.
+This repository implements a stochastic game-theoretic model of human behaviour in an incomplete information game (poker).
+The behaviour modeled is non-deterministic, yet not uniformly random; it tends to conform to specific trends over a long term.
+A truncated normal distribution is utilised to simulate this behaviour.

 ### Variables Involved

 1. **$\bar{\mu}$**: A measure of how an entity perceives its current condition.
 It is calculated as:
-   $$\bar{\mu} = (1 + hs) \cdot ps$$
+   $$\bar{\mu} = hs + shift$$
    where:
    - $hs$: Hand strength.
-   - $ps$: Pot share of the entity.
+   - $shift$: The self-proclaimed level of confidence the entity has on their current position.

 2. **$ps$**: The portion of the pot an entity is expected to win based on its equity in the current hand.
 It is calculated as:
    $$ps = \frac{\text{callValue}}{\text{pot}}$$

 3. **$ll$**: The lower limit of the truncated normal distribution, fixed at $0$.

 4. **$ul'$**: The upper limit of an entity's playing range, determined as:

   <p align="center">
     <img src="./docs/equations/ul_formulation.png" />
   </p>

    where:

 - $sp$: Future potential.
 - $risk$: The entity's risk appetite.
-   - $round$: Poker game round (pre-flop for 0, flop for 1, so on).
+- $round$: Poker game round (0 for pre-flop, 1 for flop, and so on).

 5. **$ul$**: The actual upper limit of the truncated normal distribution, defined as:
    $$ul = \max(\bar{\mu}, ul')$$